5 Great Events for Startups at London Tech Week

 Digital skills are expanding in scope all of the time, and it’s vital you have someone on your team who can keep up with the trends.
 Summits like this are a great way to get information that can be disseminated to the rest of your team.

 This one is pricey, at £649, but that gives you access to the summit, lunch, and to the Tech Night Party in the evening, which is a nice perk!

 If you’re looking to get into video content, or just jus up your marketing material in general, this seems like a great, casual meetup to ‘listen, not sell.’

 The first half is about aesthetics and some technical aspects of modern filmmaking, and how to apply these principles to your video content.
 The second part is more about bringing gamified content to your marketing strategy.

 ‘Gamifying content’ is a bit of an unnerving term, but it’s a great way to drive engagement with your content.
-In short, it’s adding game-design principles into non game contexts.
-It’s commonly used in edutainment contexts, but it’s growing more popular among marketeers.
+In short, it’s adding game-design principles into non-game contexts.
+It’s commonly used in edutainment contexts, but it’s growing more popular among marketers.
 You can see it in action when apps offer rewards for logging in, or when marketing blogs offer giveaways for liking and reposting content.

 In any case, this seems like a lighter event with an interesting conceit!

 Attending Tech Week isn’t always an option, but it’s absolutely worth heading along to a few events if the opportunity presents itself, as this list doesn’t even cover the range of things on offer.
 At the very least, keep an eye out for the news and reveals that trickle out, and stay on top of industry trends!